SPECIAL SPONSORED CONTENT

 “A 100% fixed income portfolio is not necessarily low risk, and a 100% equity portfolio is not necessarily the highest risk,” Sodhi says.
 “Advisors need to be even more focused than ever on investor goals and desired outcomes, and on understanding their client’s investment risk budget: what their allowable risk is, versus what their cash flow needs are.
 That means looking at a client’s goals as the true benchmark, rather than any industry standard.
 When it comes to retirement investing, I believe that’s the solution.
 And I believe as a market leader in retirement solutions, TD Asset Management can play a critical role in this repositioning of client portfolios to reflect the new economic reality that Canadians face.”

-To learn more about the future of retirement income and risk-factor optimization, register for TD Asset Management’s webinar and get CE credits (The Institute and IIROC credits pending) or contact TD Asset Management today.
+To learn more about the future of retirement income and risk-factor optimization, watch recording for TD Asset Management’s webinar and get CE credits (The Institute and IIROC credits pending) or contact TD Asset Management today.

 1 Statistics Canada, “Age and sex, and type of dwelling data: Key results from the 2016 Census,” May 3, 2017;

 Statistics Canada, “A portrait of the population aged 85 and older in 2016 in Canada,” May 3, 2017.

 2 “The Retirement Income Conundrum: How status quo may not be enough for the next generation of retirees,” TD Asset Management, February 2018;

 Statistics Canada, CANSIM Table 109-5202, February 2018.

 3 TD Asset Management calculations; Statistics Canada, CANSIM Table 109-5202, February 2018.